i8degrees/redstone-university/src/Part-IV--Automated-Computer/introduction.md

 Incredible work on completing Part III.
 Our machine is now truly impressive.
 It has a powerful, versatile Arithmetic Logic Unit that can perform multiple types of calculations on command.
 We have built a genuine, manually-operated processor.

 But a computer is more than a processor.
 It doesn't wait for a human to flip levers for every single step.
-A true computer can follow a list of instructions—a program—all on its own.
+A true computer can follow a list of instructions, a program, all on its own.

 In Part IV, we give our machine a soul.
 The theme for this part is **Automation**.
 We are going to build the final architectural components that separate a static calculator from a dynamic, living computer.
 We will give it a memory to hold its thoughts and a heartbeat to drive it forward.